 Wa-La, you have a completed fabric napkin ring.
 Congratulations!

-I know you will enjoy making these DIY napkin rings and look forward to seeing your creations!
+I know you will enjoy making these DIY napkin rings, and I look forward to seeing your creations!